 Return to Home

 Between 1950 and 2000, the rate of Female Genital Cutting / Mutilation (FGM/C) sharply declined in some African countries but remained high in others.
-What historical, political, and societal factors explain why some areas have abandoned the practice while elsewhere it persists?
+What historical, political, and social factors explain why some areas have abandoned the practice while elsewhere it persists?
 To answer this question, we develop a new cross-national measure of how FGM/C prevalence has changed over time.
-Using survey responses from nearly 600,000 women in 24 African countries, we estimate the proportion of women each birth-cohort country who eventually underwent FGM/C. This new measure enables us to evaluate several theoretical mechanisms that may facilitate abandonment.
+Using survey responses from nearly 600,000 women in 24 African countries, we estimate the proportion of women from each birth-cohort country who eventually underwent FGM/C. This new measure enables us to evaluate several theoretical mechanisms that may facilitate abandonment.
 Our results are consistent with theories that explain FGM/C abandonment as a social norm as well as theories tying the practice to historical and colonial legacies.
 Finally, we provide suggestive evidence that efforts to criminalize FGM/C will vary in intent or effectiveness based on each country's level of political stability and regime type.